 What conditions can you treat?

 While osteopaths are probably best known for treating bad backs, osteopathy can potentially help with a lot of other conditions as well, including: neck pain, headaches or migraines, joint pain (including arthritis pain), sports injuries, muscle spasms and sciatica.
 Some cases of frozen shoulder and tennis or golfer’s elbow are very amenable to osteopathic treatment.
 Generally speaking, if it hurts I can take a look at it for you, and you can be confident that if it isn’t suitable for osteopathy treatment I will give you honest advice on where to seek help instead.

 What ages do you treat?

 Is osteopathy suitable for my problem?

 Please feel free to get in contact and I will be happy to discuss things with you to decide whether osteopathy can help.

 Can I bring someone else with me?

-You are welcome to bring a friend or relative who can be present for some or all of your treatment.
-Please note that under current COVID-19 guidelines this would need to be someone from your own household or support bubble.
+You are welcome to bring a friend or relative who can be present for some or all of your treatment (due to COVID-19 it would be preferable for this to be someone from your household or support bubble, if possible).